madysondesigns/madysondesigns.github.io/_case-studies/business-dashboard.md

 ### Hypothesis 1: Being transparent and informative about users’ capital options will increase conversion.
 For this first phase, we focused only on the copy in the existing experience.
 What if we simply rewrote everything to give users better guidance?
 After all, these users came to Fundera expecting to get a business loan, and we could not fulfill that promise.
 Therefore, they are likely to be confused and frustrated about their experience.

-{% include figure.html src="dashboard-nlm.png" caption="This is the \"dashboard\" I started with.
+{% include figure.html src="dashboard-nlm.png" caption="This is the &quot;dashboard&quot; I started with.
 This first test wouldn't touch the design (yet!)." alt="Previous Fundera dashboard" %}

 I wrote a copy brief so the content team knew the direction we wanted to go, and then worked with engineers to split test the new copy against the existing copy.
 This test ran while we were working on the next phases.
 After it was finished, it gave us about a 9% increase in conversion, which we defined as taking action to sign up for a business credit card.
 It wasn’t a huge jump, but it validated that we were headed in the right direction.